-Private investigators or independent detectives can either work on their own or be a part of an organization.
+Private Detectives or independent detectives can either work on their own or be a part of an organization.

 However, much of an effective freelance detective’s success will not depend on the organization or management, but it is attributed to their ability to scrutinise, collect, analyse, compile and find answers from information gathered during investigations.

-A good rapport with law agencies, crime branches and law enforcements are equally important for afreelance investigating officer for case resolutions.
+A good rapport with law agencies, crime branches and law enforcement are equally important for a freelance investigating officer for case resolutions.

 Whether you are a detective on a police force, the CBI, FBI or are a freelancer, you must have certain skills and qualities to excel at your work.
 However, as a freelance detective or investigating officer, you will be expected to handle cases professionally and acutely, by your own, while having a sound judgement and critical thinking ability.